 Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/4156

-Title: Fuzzy Modelling of Covid-19 in Turkey and Some Countries in The World
+Title: Fuzzy Modelling of Covid-19 in Turkey and Some Countries in the World

 Authors: Baldemir, Harun